-If you’re like me, you’re probably curious about the growing interest in moisture wicking undershirts.
+If you’re like me, you’re probably curious about the popularity of moisture wicking undershirts.

 What are they?
-Why are they getting so much interest?
+Why is there so much interest around them?
 Does wearing them really make a difference?

 Also, are wicking undershirts worth buying?

-Note: This article has been updated several times since it’s original posting date to keep it current.
+Note: This article has been updated several times since its original posting date & republished to keep it current.
 Reading it will give you a great overview of what wicking undershirts/shirts are, what they may have to offer, and is a great starting point.

 Should I Buy A Moisture Wicking Undershirt?